 Master of Divinity

-Beginning in September 2017, students will choose one of three possible pathways to fulfill degree requirements:
+Students can choose one of four possible pathways to fulfill degree requirements:

 - Ministerial Leadership